brainkok/sfscout/README.md

 ## Multiple apps

 A single Salesforce instance may host multiple Experience Cloud apps (e.g. `/myApp/s`).
 Use `--app /myApp` to target a specific one, and run the tool separately per app.

+## Ethical Use Disclaimer

+This project is provided for educational, research, and defensive security purposes only.

+You agree NOT to use this tool for:
+- Unauthorized access to systems or data
+- Any illegal activity
+- Harassment, exploitation, or harm of individuals or organizations

+The author assumes no liability and is not responsible for any misuse or damages caused by this software.

+Use at your own risk.